rutrum/stringcase.org/content/definition/pattern.md

 math = true
 +++

-A _pattern_ is a series of word cases.
-It describes how each word in a multiword identifier is cased.
+A _pattern_ is a function that maps a list of words into another list of words, usually performing some mutation on letter on a word-by-word basis.

-The following is a table of cases:
+Patterns can most easily be described as a series of word cases to transfer the input into.
+Below is a list of common patterns and how they could be defined from word cases.

 | pattern name | series |  example |
 | --- | --- | --- |